Updated on May 13th, 2021

 What Does LP Mean in Music?

 Before you move on to understand LP, there is a backstory to it.
 Even though first created in 1948, the vinyl LP came out 70 years after the invention of the first recorder.
-Soon the vinyl LP become popular but it was short-lived, as with the technological advancement vinyl LP was sided in the music market by cheaper alternatives like cassettes.
-But for musicians then and now, the LP remained a term used to refer to elaborate albums and it still does.
+Soon it become popular but it was short-lived, as with the technological advancement vinyl LP was sided in the music market by cheaper alternatives like cassettes.
+But for musicians then and now, it remained a term used to refer to elaborate albums and it still does.

 How to Identify LP?

 Now that you have a basic idea about LP, you might wonder how to identify it.
-Well, if you want to identify an LP, then you must first know that there are several formats of LP.
+Well, if you want to identify it, then you must first know that there are several formats of LP.
 Originally, it was those black discs, which represented how sound waves move during the playout of the audio.
 However, now, LP is popularly available in digital forms or CDs.
 Besides, some musicians prefer the digital formats and don’t keep a physical copy at all.
-And in case the LP is in Compact Disc format, you can easily find it within the album’s case.
+And in case it is in Compact Disc format, you can easily find it within the album’s case.

 How is LP different from EP?